cruiseresearchgroup/DIEF_BTS/README.md

 DOI: 10.6084/m9.figshare.25912180 (Not available yet.)

-~~Note that, as of now, only the training data are made publicly available as we are planning to host a competition using this dataset.
+Note that, as of now, only the training data are made publicly available as we are planning to host a competition using this dataset.
+(Last update 2024 06 12)

 ## Files description